tommyb89/morsecode-translator/README.md

 ### What's next?
+- Implement testing for decoding function
+- Add functionality for sentences
-- create a morse code keyboard/board of buttons
+- Create a morse code keyboard/board of buttons
-- implement text to speech function so it reads the translation
+- Implement text to speech function so it reads the translation